wkalt/dp3/README.md

 drawing a slightly different contract with its consumers, based on "topics" and "producer IDs" rather than "stream IDs".

+In large deployments, dp3 is envisioned as a component within a greater domain-specific data infrastructure.
+However, in smaller deployments the hope of dp3 is that incorporation of topics and producers in the core data model will enable orgs to make use of dp3 "off the bat" without secondary indicies.

 ### Glossary
 * **Producer ID**: a unique identifier assigned by the user to the producer of some data.
 For instance, a device identifier or a simulation run ID.